dkg/audits.json/README.md

 Despite the regulatory requirement of making these audits visible and available, it has been [challenging](https://dl.acm.org/doi/10.1145/3715275.3732004) to even find these audits.

 This specification attempts to create a standard that would simplify the discovery of audits associated with any comparable regulation.

-You might want to look at [the editor's copy](https://dkg.gitlab.io/audits.json).